 Try before you buy

-Finding a sling you love is just like searching for a new fave pair of jeans –you need to try a lot on to discover the style that <really> fits you.
-Go to a sling meet – a get-together for new mums to try on different designs – and if it’s an option, book a slot with a babywearing consultant while you’re there, to get tailored advice.
+Finding a sling you love is just like searching for a new fave pair of jeans –you need to try a lot on to discover the style that really fits you.
+Go to a sling library or a sling meet – a get-together for new mums to try on different designs – and if it’s an option, book a slot with a babywearing consultant while you’re there, to get tailored advice.
 Once you find a sling you like, it’s worth the small fee to hire it for a proper test-drive – you’ll only use a sling if it’s seriously comfy, so spend time making damn sure before you invest!
 Find your nearest meet at slingpages.co.uk

 Can I breastfeed my baby in a sling wrap?

 You use a sling wrap while breastfeeding however it does take some practice.
 Some manufacturers may suggest you don't feed while using their slings so be sure to check this first.
 You can breastfeed in a sling wrap vertically or in a more reclined position.
 Ensure your baby can breathe easily and keep an eye out for any trip hazards that may obstruct your path.
 You need to support your baby at all times while feeding but using a wrap to feed gives you more freedom generally.
 After feeding, change the position of your little one, making sure her head is facing up as well as being clear of the sling wrap and your body.

 Check out our tried and tested baby carrier slings